taxigy/til/redux-form/react-sortable-component-in-redux-form.md

 {someObject}
 ```

 notation.
-But `images` has to be an array if images, doesn't it?
+But `images` has to be an array of images, doesn't it?

 Nope.
 The value of `images` is an object that is provided by redux-form so you could use it in a way like